adamsilver/adamsilver.io-jekyll/_posts/2014-07-11-javascript-namespacing.md

    link: http://stackoverflow.com/questions/3410984/javascript-namespace
 ---

-Namespaces provide organisation which leads to discoverability, and in the context of Javascript, the minimisation of global variables [[0](#ref0)].
-Javascript doesn't (currently) have a dedicated construct for namespacing but it can be imitated.
-Typically over-engineered solutions [[1](#ref1)] are used but they are unnecessary and potentially problematic.
+Namespaces are used to help with code organisation and discoverability, and in the context of Javascript, the minimisation of global variables [[0](#ref0)].
+Javascript doesn't (at the time of writing) have a dedicated construct for namespacing, but it can be imitated using object literals.
+This article discusses a simple and lean method of utilising namespaces in your application.

-For demonstration purposes let's define an example application that we are going to sketch out using a simple, DRY, reliable and performant namespacing solution.

-Our application will be a zoo and it will have animals and staff members.
-It will have two types of animal and two types of staff member.
+For demonstration purposes let's define an example application.
+Our application will be a zoo and just like *real* zoos it will have animals.
 Additionally, some basic information about the zoo will be stored in the codebase.

 ## Directory structure